sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_cloud.md

 }
 ```

-Using webhooks is highly recommended when using [batch changes](../../batch_changes/index.md), since they speed up the syncing of pull request data between Bitbucket Cloud and Sourcegraph and make it more efficient.
+Using webhooks is highly recommended when using [Batch Changes](../../batch_changes/index.md), since they speed up the syncing of pull request data between Bitbucket Cloud and Sourcegraph and make it more efficient.

 To set up webhooks: